Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bulbar syndrome develops with damage to the caudal parts of the brain stem (medulla oblongata) or its connections with the executive apparatus.
-The functions of the medulla oblongata are diverse and have a vital meaning.
-Nuclei IX, X, and XII nerves are centers of control for the reflex activity of the pharynx, larynx, and tongue and are involved in providing articulation and swallowing.
-They receive interoceptive information and are related to many visceral reflexes (coughing, swallowing, sneezing, salivation, sucking) and various secretory responses.
-In the medulla, the medial (posterior) longitudinal bundle passes, which is important in regulating head and neck movements and coordinating the latter with eye movements.
-It contains relay cores of auditory and vestibular conductors.
-Ascending and descending paths pass through it, linking the lower and higher levels of the nervous system.
-The reticular formation plays an important role in alleviating or suppressing motor activity, regulating muscle tone, conducting afferentation, in postural and other reflex activity, in controlling consciousness, as well as visceral and vegetative functions.
-In addition, through the vagus system, the medulla oblongata is involved in the regulation of respiratory, cardiovascular, digestive and other metabolic processes in the body.
+Bulbar syndrome develops with damage to the caudal sections of the brainstem (medulla oblongata) or its connections with the executive apparatus.
+The functions of the medulla oblongata are diverse and have vital significance.
+The nuclei of the IX, X and XII nerves are the control centers of the reflex activity of the pharynx, larynx and tongue and participate in ensuring articulation and swallowing.
+They receive interoceptive information and are related to many visceral reflexes (coughing, swallowing, sneezing, salivation, sucking) and various secretory reactions.
+The medial (posterior) longitudinal fasciculus passes through the medulla oblongata, which is important in regulating head and neck movements and coordinating the latter with eye movements.
+It contains relay nuclei of the auditory and vestibular conductors.
+Ascending and descending pathways pass through it, connecting the lower and higher levels of the nervous system.
+The reticular formation plays an important role in facilitating or inhibiting motor activity, regulating muscle tone, conducting afferentation, in postural and other reflex activity, in controlling consciousness, as well as visceral and vegetative functions.
+In addition, through the vagus system, the medulla oblongata participates in regulating respiratory, cardiovascular, digestive and other metabolic processes in the body.

-Here we consider the expanded forms of bulbar paralysis, developing with bilateral lesions of the nuclei IX, X and XII nerves, as well as their roots and nerves inside and outside the skull.
-Here we attributed the lesions of the corresponding muscles and synapses, which lead to the same disturbances of the bulbar motor functions: swallowing, chewing, articulation, phonation and respiration.
+Here we will consider the expanded forms of bulbar paralysis, developing with bilateral lesions of the nuclei of the IX, X and XII nerves, as well as their roots and nerves inside and outside the skull.
+Here we also include lesions of the corresponding muscles and synapses, which lead to the same disorders of bulbar motor functions: swallowing, chewing, articulation, phonation and breathing.

 Causes of bulbar syndrome